jzacsh/jzacsh-www/input/svg-to-canvas.md

 # SVG to Canvas Library

-<p>Playing with possibilities of re-rendering SVG via canvas API.
-See
-[inline comments][code] for reasoning and thoughts behind the study.
+Playing with possibilities of re-rendering SVG via canvas API.
+See [inline comments][code] for reasoning and thoughts behind the study.
 Primarily, this is out of a personal wish to control the speed with which SVG files are rendered.
 Secondarily, I want to become familiar with both Canvas and SVG, so I haven't bothered looking for any libraries that to this for me.
-I want to have all the fun to myself :)</p>
+I want to have all the fun to myself :)

 [code]: /inc/svgToCanvas.js